 Indeed they do – and they’ll monitor DLAs which are regularly overdrawn through the company's annual tax returns.
 Be aware that they may decide that the money is not a loan but a salary, and subsequently charge Income Tax and National Insurance on the sum.
 We suggest that you monitor your director’s withdrawals to ensure you don’t exceed the £10,000 threshold.

 Directors should be aware that if too much money is borrowed and the company is unable to pay its creditors, the company could be forced into liquidation and the liquidator can take legal action against the director to collect the debt.

 Our advice comes from our team of accountants but it’s always best to get specialist help from your accountant when dealing with things like director’s loans, so you know you’re always on top of the law and not liable for hefty fines.
 With Crunch, you’ll get access to our team whenever you need it.

-This no-nonsense guide gives new directors’ of a limited company a clear and easy to understand overview of their responsibilities, duties and obligations towards their new business.
+This article gives new directors of a limited company a clear and easy to understand overview of their responsibilities, duties and obligations towards their new business.
 You’ll also learn handy tips on how to run a successful, smooth and profitable operation.